QUUS-TheSmallCodeTeam/EG_DESK_Taehwa/docs/EG-Desk-Taehwa-PRD.md

 - webContents.session.webRequest for image optimization workflows
 - Automated form filling using webContents.insertCSS() and executeJavaScript()
 - webContents.findInPage() for link validation and broken link detection
-- Real-time content preview using embedded webView components
+- Real-time content preview using embedded WebContentsView

 **SEO Operations with Browser Integration**
 - executeJavaScript() for meta tag analysis and optimization